Grand Principality of Moscow: Golden Horde

 Obverse of Ivan III's seal, later identified as Saint George slaying the dragon, 1497.

+The Mongols introduced a strict system of taxation.
+Following the Mongol conquest, the khan of the Golden Horde regularly sent tax collectors known as darughachi.
+The Russian Church was granted a full exemption in 1267 as part of the Mongol policy of religious tolerance.
+Mengu-Timur also determined that Russian peasants would obey the nobles and religious leaders, and thus he used the tarkhan system to co-opt the nobility and win their support.
+These grants were translated from Mongol to Old Russian from the late 14th or early 15th century.
+By the late 13th or early 14th century, collection of the tribute was delegated to the princes themselves under the supervision of the grand prince of Vladimir, a title that was obtained by Ivan I and kept by his successors.

 Relations between Moscow and the Golden Horde varied at times.
 In the last two decades of the 13th century, Moscow gained the support of one of the rivaling Mongol statesmen, Nogai, against the principalities that were oriented towards the khan.
 After the restoration of unity in the Golden Horde in the early 14th century, Moscow generally enjoyed the favor of the khan until 1317 and 1322–1327.
-For the following thirty years, when relations between the two parties improved, Moscow was able to achieve sufficient economic and political potential.
-Further attempts to deprive its rulers of the status of grand prince were unsuccessful after the Horde sank into internecine war and proved to be fruitless during the reign of a relatively powerful khan such as Mamai, whereas Tokhtamysh had no other choice but to recognize the supremacy of Moscow over the Russian principalities.> The traditional divide and conquer strategy of the Mongols failed, and the following period is characterized by a lack of support from the Horde.
+For the following three decades, when relations between the two parties improved, Moscow was able to achieve sufficient economic and political potential.
+Further attempts to deprive its rulers of the status of grand prince were unsuccessful after the Horde sank into internecine war and proved to be fruitless during the reign of a relatively powerful khan such as Mamai, whereas Tokhtamysh had no other choice but to recognize the supremacy of Moscow over the Russian principalities.
+The traditional divide and conquer strategy of the Mongols failed, and the following period is characterized by a lack of support from the Horde.

 Although Moscow recognized the khan as its suzerain in the early years of the "Tatar yoke", despite certain acts of resistance and disobedience, it refused to acknowledge the khan's suzerainty in 1374–1380, 1396–1411, 1414–1416 and 1417–1419, even despite the growing power of the Golden Horde.
 The power of the Horde over Moscow was greatly limited during the reign of Dmitry Donskoy, who gained recognition of the grand principality of Vladimir as a hereditary possession of the princes of Moscow; while the Horde continued to collect tribute, it could no longer have a serious impact on the internal structure of Russia.
 During the reigns of Vasily II and Ivan III, the Moscow grand principality adopted the ideology of an Orthodox tsardom after the fall of Constantinople, which was incompatible with the recognition of suzerainty of the khan, and as a result, the grand prince began to declare the independence of Moscow in diplomatic relations with other countries.
 This process was complete during the reign of Ivan III.